Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Experiments

 \subsection{Benchmarking the Calibration of Bird Sound Classifiers}

-In this section, we benchmark the calibration performance of multiple models using eight strongly labelled BirdSet evaluation datasets.
-We examine calibration at different levels of granularity, from global and per-dataset assessments to per-class and class-frequency, to determine how calibration varies across domains and classes.
+In this section, we benchmark the calibration performance of multiple models using seven strongly labelled BirdSet test datasets and the POW validation set.
+We examine calibration at different levels of granularity, from global and per-dataset assessments to per-class and class-frequency levels, to determine how calibration varies across domains and classes.